Bellevue Hill

 Bellevue Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Bellevue Hill's population is 15,067 as of Aug 2025.
-This figure reflects a growth of 638 people since the 2021 Census, which reported a population of 14,429.
-The increase was inferred from the ABS estimated resident population of 15,024 in June 2024 and an additional 111 validated new addresses since the Census date.
-This results in a density ratio of 4,768 persons per square kilometer, placing Bellevue Hill in the top 10% nationally.
-The area's growth rate of 4.4% since the census is close to its SA3 area's rate of 4.9%.
-Overseas migration contributed approximately 85.4% of overall population gains recently.
+Bellevue Hill's population is 15,064 as of November 2025.
+This reflects a 4.4% increase from the 2021 Census figure of 14,429 people.
+The change is inferred from ABS data showing an estimated resident population of 15,024 in June 2024 and an additional 110 validated new addresses since the Census date.
+This results in a population density ratio of 4,767 persons per square kilometer, placing Bellevue Hill in the top 10% of national locations assessed by AreaSearch.
+Bellevue Hill's growth rate since the census is within 1.1 percentage points of its SA3 area (5.5%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 85.4% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For uncovers areas, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Bellevue Hill is expected to grow by 1,197 persons to 2041, recording a gain of 7.7% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Bellevue Hill is expected to grow by just below the median of statistical areas across the nation by 2041.
+The latest population numbers project an increase of 1,197 persons in Bellevue Hill by 2041, representing a total gain of 7.7% over the 17-year period.

 Frequently Asked Questions - Population